XZ-X/gennm-ndss-ae/README.md

 ## Overview of the Artifact

-Please download the data package from the following link:
+Please download the data package from the following [Google Drive Link](https://drive.google.com/file/d/1XO7InFCgAowZacu3ZAhh2JIzBDmMsmgf).
-XXXXXXX

 And unzip the data package under the root directory of the artifact repo.